oj302/3D-Graphics-Engine/README.md

 Input a 3D shape in matrix form, select which faces are used and set the transformation.
 If the camera is facing at the shape then the window will depict the shape transforming indefinately

-Examples are given in the Main class that can be run immediately
+Examples are given in the Main class that can be run immediately (only works in Java 9)

 ## Overview of Classes